The diagonal cycle Euler system for ${\rm GL}_2\times{\rm GL}_2$: Introduction

-in other words, the Bloch--Kato conjecture for $\Vrep$ holds in analytic rank zero. \end{thmB}
+and hence the Bloch--Kato conjecture for $\Vrep$ holds in analytic rank zero. \end{theorem}

-\begin{remark} Here $L(\Vrep,s)$ is the triple product $L$-function introduced by Garrett, Piatetski--Shapiro, and Rallis, which satisfies a functional equation relating its values at $s$ and $-s$.
-When $k\geq l+m$, condition (f) in Theorem~B implies that the sign in this functional equation is $+1$, and therefore the central $L$-values $L(\Vrep,0)$ are expected to be generically nonzero. \end{remark}
+\begin{remark-intro} Here $L(\Vrep,s)$ is the triple product $L$-function introduced by Garrett, Piatetski--Shapiro and Rallis, which satisfies a functional equation relating its values at $s$ and $-s$.
+When $k\geq l+m$, the local root number condition in Theorem~\ref{thmC} implies that the sign in this functional equation is $+1$, and so the central $L$-values $L(\Vrep,0)$ are expected to be generically nonzero. \end{remark-intro}

-\begin{remark} Refining the arguments that go into the proof of Theorem~B, we can also give an upper bound on the size of the Bloch--Kato Selmer group for the discrete module $A_{g,h}^\psi=V_{g,h}^\psi/T_{g,h}^\psi$ in terms of $L(\Vrep,0)$, as predicted by the ``Tamagawa number conjecture'' of \cite{BK} (see Theorem~\ref{thm:size-BK}). \end{remark}

 A third application is to the anticyclotomic Iwasawa main conjectures for Rankin--Selberg convolutions.
 Let $(\hf,\hg,\hh)$ be a triple of $p$-adic Hida families.
-In \cite{Hs}, Hsieh has constructed a $p$-adic $L$-function $\mathscr{L}_p(\hf,\hg,\hh)$ whose square interpolates the central values of Garret's triple product $L$-function attached to the classical specializations of $(\hf,\hg,\hh)$ to weights $(k_1,k_2,k_3)$ with $k_1\geq k_2+k_3$.
-(More precisely, as recalled in $\S\ref{subsec:Lp}$ this $p$-adic $L$-function is attached to triples of \emph{test vectors} for the Hida families $(\hf,\hg,\hh)$ and a generator $\xi$ of the congruence ideal for $\hf$.)
+In \cite{Hs}, Hsieh has constructed a square-root triple product $p$-adic $L$-function $\mathscr{L}_p(\hf,\hg,\hh)$ whose square interpolates the central values of the triple product $L$-function attached to the classical specializations of $(\hf,\hg,\hh)$ to weights $(k_1,k_2,k_3)$ with $k_1\geq k_2+k_3$.
 Letting $\hg$ and $\hh$ be the Hida families passing through the ordinary $p$-stabilizations of $g$ and $h$, respectively, we obtain an element